Picture of HAHTravels

 10. Brandon Creek

-Brandon Creek is a quiet and scenic spot often marked on a Slea Head Drive map.
+Finally, Brandon Creek is a quiet and scenic spot often marked on a Slea Head Drive map.
 It’s known as the traditional departure point of Saint Brendan.
 He is said to have sailed to America long before Christopher Columbus.
 This peaceful location is ideal for a quiet picnic or simply soaking in the beauty of the surrounding landscape.

 A packing list to Ireland.